Wah-hab/wah-hab.github.io/README.md

 # Random Quran Verse

-The Random Quran Verse is a website which allows the user to get random verses from the Quran.
+The Random Quran Verse is a website which allows the user to get random verses from the Qur'an.
 It is created by using HTML, CSS, JavaScript and APIs.

 ## Installation